Skip to the content.

 Usage

-Anatomy of a spec file
+Anatomy of a Spec File

 Concrete test cases are defined in it blocks.
 An optional (but recommended) descriptive string or module indicates the purpose of the test and a block contains the main logic of the test.